 This information is produced and provided by the National Cancer Institute (NCI).
 The information in this topic may have changed since it was written.
 For the most current information, contact the National Cancer Institute via the Internet web site at http://cancer.gov or call 1-800-4-CANCER.

 Cardiopulmonary syndromes are conditions of the heart and lung that may be caused by cancer or by other health problems.
-Four cardiopulmonary syndromes that may be caused by cancer are covered in this summary:
+Five cardiopulmonary syndromes that may be caused by cancer are covered in this summary:

 This summary is about cardiopulmonary syndromes in adults and children with cancer.
 Section titles show when the information is about children.

 Dyspnea is the feeling of difficult or uncomfortable breathing or of not getting enough air.
 It also may be called shortness of breath, breathlessness, or air hunger.
 In cancer patients, causes of dyspnea include the following: